henryhyw/henryhyw.github.io/index.md

         if (isMobile) {
             subtitleElement.textContent = "Hello!
 I'm Han-yu, a junior at HKU, majoring in Applied AI.
 I love to explore new places and code apps.
 I'm ready to share my journey with you!";
         } else {
             subtitleElement.textContent = "Hello!
 I'm Han-yu (Henry), a junior at HKU, majoring in Applied AI.
 I love to explore new places and code apps.
-I'm excited to have you here and ready to share my journey with you!";
+I'm excited to have you here and share my journey with you!";
         }
     }